Free Auto Insurance Comparison

 Unfortunately, satisfaction isn’t always 100 percent guaranteed.
 When a consumer is dissatisfied, he or she can file a complaint.
 Those complaints, justified or not, are factored into a company’s complaint ratios.

-The complaint ratio is how many complaints a company receive per one million dollars of business.
+The complaint ratio is how many complaints a company receives per one million dollars of business.

 Obviously, a large company will have more complaints than a small company due to the sheer volume of business they conduct, so what matters more than the number of complaints is the complaint ratio.